Vz-3/Vz-3/README.md

--Hi, I’m @Vz-3
+@Vz-3
--I’m interested in something and anything in between -I’m currently being lazy
+#interested in something and anything in between
--I’m looking to collaborate on anything interesting -Vzzz#6018
+#I’m currently being lazy
+#data science.
+-Vzzz#6018

 <!---